nogibjj/Mini_Project3_Ayush/README.md

 4. Summary_statistics.md gives a summary of the output obtained after running the code.

-The output of the visualization is :
+The output of the visualization is:

 ![Visualization using Bar Chart](https://github.com/nogibjj/IDS_706_ag758_proj2/blob/main/Visualization.png)